 After the initial first vet visit, and "kitten shots," boosters are given to boost the cat's defense system.
 Traditionally, veterinarians have asked owners to bring their cats in for annual boosters, along with their annual well-cat checkup, however, times are changing and many veterinarians are moving to an every three year protocol, with some exceptions.

 Beginning in the late 90's, there was concern about vaccines in cats causing tumors at the injection sites.
 These were originally termed "vaccine-associated feline soft tissue sarcomas."
 Though rare, these tumors were serious, so a task force was developed to research the cause.
 Ultimately it was discovered that many types injections can cause these tumors, not just vaccines, and they were renamed "injection site sarcomas."
 It was not the vaccines themselves causing the problem, but the inflammation caused by the needle stick.
 For this reason, a move towards using three year vaccines has occurred.
 It is also recommended that vaccines be given as low on the leg as possible, or on the tail, so that these tumors can be more easily treated if they do occur.

 Live VS Killed Vaccines

-Most vaccines are available in either version, and your veterinarian will be able to select the appropriate one for your cat, based on his health history.
-MLVs seem to be the current choice of favorite, but you'll want to discuss this matter thoroughly with your veterinarian.
+FVRCP vaccines are available in either version, and your veterinarian will be able to select the appropriate one for your cat, based on his health history.
+MLVs are generally preferred in most cases, but you'll want to discuss this matter thoroughly with your veterinarian.